leroy0211/Slim-Skeleton-Extended/README.md

 # Slim Framework Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework application.
+This application uses:

-This application uses the latest Slim and Slim-Views repositories.
-It also uses Sensio Labs' [Twig](http://twig.sensiolabs.org) template library.
+* Sensio Labs' [Twig](http://twig.sensiolabs.org) template library;
+* Fort Rabbit's [SlimController](https://github.com/fortrabbit/slimcontroller) extension wich provides the C of MVC;
+* Techsterx [Slim Config - YAML](https://github.com/techsterx/slim-config-yaml) extension for YAML config support.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.

 ## Install Composer

 If you have not installed Composer, do that now.
 I prefer to install Composer globally in `/usr/local/bin`, but you may also install Composer locally in your current working directory.
-For this tutorial, I assume you have installed Composer locally.

 <http://getcomposer.org/doc/00-intro.md#installation>